Create Self-Signed S/MIME Certificates

 Certificate Authority Trust

-Since we are creating self-signed certificates instead of using a well-known certificate authority, no operating system or mail client recognizes nor trusts your certificate authority by default.
-Your certificate authority must be added to the operating system or mail client trust store before any personal certificates signed by that certificate authority are recognized and trusted as valid.
-By paying well-known providers for a certificate, you avoid this administrative hassle.
-This is the price you pay to do it yourself.
+Since these are self-signed certificates rather than certificates from a well-known certificate authority, no operating system or mail client recognizes nor trusts the certificate authority by default.
+The certificate authority must be added to the operating system or mail client trust store before any personal certificates signed by that certificate authority are recognized and trusted as valid.
+Paying a well-known provider for a certificate avoids this administrative step, at the cost of relying on an external party.